skokielibrary/spl-content/_content/christie/about--board.markdown

 ## Library Board of Trustees

-The Board of Trustees generally meets at 7:30 pm on the second Wednesday of each month.
+Our Board of Trustees generally meets at 7:30 pm on the second Wednesday of each month.
 Meetings are held in the Board Room on the third floor and are open to the public.
 Board members are elected for six-year terms in consolidated April elections.

 ### Trustees